 Home About Us Services Pregnancy Pediatrics FAQ Newsletters Links

-Breech/Webster Pregnancy Technique
+Webster Pregnancy Technique

-Dr. Parsons is certified through the International Chiropractic Pediatric Association in performing the Webster Technique,
+Dr. Parsons is certified through the International Chiropractic Pediatric Association in performing the Webster Technique

 NOT ALL CHIROPRACTORS ARE CERTIFIED TO PROVIDE THIS TREATMENT!